Walker Russell Jr.

 Walker Dwayne Russell Jr. (born October 6, 1982) is an American former professional basketball point guard.
 A native of Pontiac, Michigan, he played college basketball for Chipola College and Jacksonville State University.
+He currently serves as an assistant coach for the Motor City Cruise of the NBA G League.

 Professional career

 2006–07 season

 After going undrafted in the 2006 NBA draft, Russell joined the New York Knicks for the 2006 NBA Summer League.
 He later signed with ČEZ Nymburk of the Czech Republic for the 2006–07 season.
 In February 2007, he left Nymburk and joined the Fort Worth Flyers the following month.

 2007–08 season

 In July 2007, Russell joined the Detroit Pistons for the 2007 NBA Summer League.
 On October 1, 2007, he signed with the New York Knicks but he was later waived on October 25.
 In November 2007, he joined the Fort Wayne Mad Ants where he played 17 games before leaving the club in January 2008 to sign with MMT Estudiantes Madrid of Spain for the rest of the season.